 The race sets off in Saint-Jean-de-Maurienne.
-The 2015 Tour visited the village in 2015 with Romain Bardet solo victory before it served as a departure place for the following stage to La Toussuire summit finish, where Vincenzo Nibali took the flowers.
+The 2015 Tour visited the village in 2015 with Romain Bardet soloed to victory before it served as a departure place for the following stage to La Toussuire summit finish, where Vincenzo Nibali took the flowers.

 This time the riders leave for Tignes on a short yet demanding route.
 Basically, the road goes up once the flag is dropped – not dramatically, but stoically.
 On rolling and constantly sloping terrain the riders reach Montée d’Aussois after almost 40 kilometres and following a short drop it continues like before.
-The route move through Lanslebourg-Mont-Cenis and tackles the Col d’Iseran, a climb of 32.9 kilometres with an average gradient of 4.2%.
+The route moves through Lanslebourg-Mont-Cenis and tackles the Col d’Iseran, a climb of 32.9 kilometres with an average gradient of 4.2%.
 Sure, the sheer distance is a killer, but even more so are the last 3 kilometres with double digit ramps.
+The first three riders over the summit earn 3, 2 and 1 bonus seconds.

 Time bonuses of 10, 6 and 4 seconds are awarded to the first three riders on the line in the 19th stage of the 2019 Tour de France.